ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 If you want, you could run Shadow SX from Dolphin.exe, but it is recommended that you instead use the provided ShadowSXLauncher.exe which allows launching the game standalone without the dolphin interface and adjusting some settings in a more user friendly way.
 While I initially planned to have quick access to some of the more common dolphin settings, those will still need to be done with the dolphin interface, a shortcut to which is provided in the settings menu of the launcher.
 If you choose to do this, be sure to make all of the folders and files are named correctly under the "Shadow-SX" folder based on the above instructions.
 The main folder itself doesn’t need to be named "Shadow-SX".

 The default settings should work for everyone, adjusting the settings is allowed, though keep in mind this may have an effect on performance.
 From my tests so far, it appears that you can increase the visual quality of the game, but at the cost of reduced framerate or more frequent drops in framerate.
 The real time appears to be unaffected, so whether you want fast framerates of improved visual quality is currently up to you.
 For players expecting to have submittable runs, the framerate (VPS in Dolphin) should be consistent and pretty much always 60.
-Footage that does not meet this may not be accepted.
+Footage that does not meet this may not be accepted for leaderboard placements.

 Regarding Aspect Ratio, Auto or Force 4:3 should be fine.
 If you have a decent 4:3 Monitor, set the option to Stretch to Window and run it full screen on that monitor for the best experience.